CU-ESIIL/pre-innovation-summit-training/docs/2_R_and_Py_bilingualism/code/code_demo/bilingualism.md

 the world of web development and artificial intelligence, this guide will help you become bilingual in R and Python.

-## Install packages

-In R, packages can be installed from CRAN repository by using the install.packages() function:
+## Packages/libraries – No need to write it from scratch

+One thing Python and R have in common is they are extendable using external packages or libraries.
+You should have all the packages you need for today installed already.

+R libraries are stored and managed in a repository called CRAN.
+You can download and install R packages with the install.packages() function:

 R code: